OpenDMA/opendma-spec/OpenDMA-Spec.md

 The OpenDMA architecture uses only qualified names.
 Each consists of

 1.  a qualifier (Unicode text string with 1 or more characters; may be null), and
-2.  a name (Unicode text string with 1 or more characters; may not be null),
+2.  a name (Unicode text string with 1 or more characters; must not be null),

 where the qualifier can be omitted (null).